g7sim/cmsimple-XH-CL/README.md

 * This Cmsimple - version has an integrated full-backup from the Cmsimple_XH - forum (start with : ...com/backup).
 The resulting zip  appears after a long while under userfiles (filebrowser), and is there ready for download.

-* You may not use ( ) ] [ < = or ? in links ) - also for security reasons
+* You may not use ( ) ] [ < = or ? in links  - also for security reasons (htmlspecialchar)

-* It has  a limitation in WINDOWS (like Xampp etc.) :  URI-pathes which begin with /plugins or /cmsimple or /templates or   /content or /assets - which have their equivalent in first level of the CMS-directory-structure - are  not allowed in Windows - but function in the Web!)
+* It has  a limitation in WINDOWS (like Xampp etc.) :  URI-pathes which begin with /plugins or /cmsimple or /templates or   /content or /assets - which have their equivalent in first level of the CMS-directory-structure - are  not allowed in Windows - but function in the Web!

 * With <a href=https://https://github.com/TN03/hi_admin_xh> Hi Admin</a> you can edit more(to install make entry under Konfiguration), and most of the 1.7x - plugins function.